ChrisYoxall/go.learning/readme.md

 1. Start the ssh-agent in the background: eval "$(ssh-agent -s)"
 2. Add the private SSH key to the agent: ssh-add ~/.ssh/id_rsa_personal_github
-3. Will need to push, pull etc via the command line rather than use VS Code if running in WSL.
+3. Will need to push, pull etc. via the command line rather than use VS Code if running in WSL.

 ## Build, Run & Test